 Otranto is one of the most gorgeous towns in Salento, Italy.
 It sits on the easternmost edge of Italy’s coast and for this reason, remained one of Italy’s most conquered locations for many centuries.
 The lingering medieval fortifications are now a modern-day tourist attraction, as is the beach, and many places to eat and drink.

 Port of Otranto

-Walking along the port area, you’ll see bicyclists riding by and the stunning blue hues of the Adriatic Sea.
+Walking along the port area in Otranto Italy, you’ll see bicyclists riding by and the stunning blue hues of the Adriatic Sea.
 You can easily imagine yourself spending warmer summer days at the beach.

 Walking these cobblestoned streets of the historical center, you almost want to pinch yourself.
 You’ll wonder if the charm of these streets and this town are real and not something that you invented in your dreams.

-Pasta, pasta and more pasta!
+Pasta, pasta, and more pasta!
 I left with two bags, which I brought home to Canada with me.
-They were only a couple of euros each.
+Better yet, they were only a couple of euros each.

 The Final Word